algorand/go-algorand-sdk/README.md

 `mnemonic` contains support for turning 32-byte keys into checksummed, human-readable mnemonics (and going from mnemonics back to keys).

+`stateproofs` contains both data structures and logic required to verify state proofs and to use verified state proofs to verify transactions.

 # SDK Development

 Run tests with `make docker-test`